acrandal/Gesture_PAJ7620/README.md

 - Implemented "game mode" and "normal" APIs to use values received from PixArt email response by Xavier Liu (Thank you!).
 - Added getObjectSize() and getObjectBrightness() interfaces (Issues #58 & #59).
-- Added getNoMotionCount() and getNoObjectCount interfaces.
+- Added getNoMotionCount() and getNoObjectCount interfaces (Issues #62).
 - Added getObjectCenterX() and getObjectCenterY() interfaces in gesture mode.
+- Added getObjectVelocityX(), getObjectVelocityY() and isObjectInView() interfaces in gesture mode.
+(Issues #64)

 **Version 1.4.1**

-￼- Fixed serious I2C initialization bug - needed to set memory bank twice to init reliably (see Issue #56)
+- Fixed serious I2C initialization bug - needed to set memory bank twice to init reliably (see Issue #56)

 **Version 1.4.0**